Caumaker/mesh_to_geotiff/README.md

 ### With `pip`
 **Requires rasterio (which also needs gdal).
 These libraries are easier installed from pre-compiled wheels.**

-You will need [Link rasterio](https://github.com/rasterio/rasterio) and [Link gdal](https://github.com/OSGeo/gdal).
+You will need [rasterio](https://github.com/rasterio/rasterio) and [gdal](https://github.com/OSGeo/gdal).
-The easiest way to install gdal will be a pre-compiled versions for your platform from:
+The easiest way to install these will be a pre-compiled versions for your platform from:
  - Gdal: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal
  - Rasterio: https://www.lfd.uci.edu/~gohlke/pythonlibs/#rasterio
  - Install the gdal wheel first, then rastio wheel, as shown below